jon-zu/trackr/README.md

 ## Usage

-Tracked fields are accesible via the `'field'_mut()`, which yields a `TrackedField` struct, which holds a mutable reference to the field and the flag and offers mutable ways to update the value and setting the changed flag in the background.
-The un-forced like `set` operations check If the value was changed, thus requiring `PartialEq` implemented for the type.
-However there are also forced variants like `forced_set` which set the changed flag regard.
+Tracked fields are accesible via the `'field'_mut()` returning a `TrackedField<T>` struct, holding a mutable reference to the field and offering multiple functions to update the field.
+The un-forced like `set` operations checks If the value was changed, but requiring `PartialEq` for the type.
+There are also forced variants like `forced_set` which sets the flag even If the original value was not changed.